rkgofiitk/academic-issues.github.io/Topics/universityChiefExecutive.md

  <li> Three student members of the academic Senate. </li>
  </ol>

-The FAC would thus consist of at least eleven members, with the Chairperson being elected by the committee members themselves.
+The FAC would consist of at least eleven members, with the Chairperson being elected by the committee members themselves.
 If the FAC gives negative feedback on any candidate, then that candidate's name should be automatically dropped from further consideration.